Start your care

 Types of NDIS Housing Support Available

-The NDIS offers several accommodation-related supports tailored to different levels of need.
+The NDIS housing and accommodation-related supports tailored to different levels of need.
 These include:

 • Specialist Disability Accommodation (SDA): For people with high support needs who require purpose-built homes.